-Signed “Jno Wilson” John Wilson, Craig’s Creek, Botetourt County, Virginia ca 1815
+Signed “Jno Wilson” John Wilson, Craig’s Creek, Botetourt County, VA/Middle Tennessee "The Cumberland" ca 1815

 A recently discovered rifle signed on a silver plate on the barrel “Jno Wilson Craigs Creek BC” ends much speculation about where John Wilson worked later in his career.
 Stylistically related to rifles made by central Tennessee gunsmith's Thomas Simpson and Jacob Young, it appears Wilson worked closely with them when he made this rifle.
 Examples of his later work show a change in stock architecture assimilating the Botetourt County style.
 Regardless of place of manufacture this rifle is exquisite.